staylor/wp-graphql-middleware/README.md

 Tucked away in here are 2 WP-CLI commands:

-* `wp graphql oembed regenerate` - attempts to refetch all of you oEmbed-able URL data and replace the cached HTML output with the format described above.
+* `wp oembed regenerate` - attempts to refetch all of your oEmbed-able URL data and replace the cached HTML output with the format described above.
+* `wp oembed regenerate <ID>` - attempts to refetch all of the oEmbed-able URL data from a single post and replace the cached HTML output with the format described above.
-* `wp graphql oembed unknown` - attempts to re-try fetching all oEmbed responses that bombed-out the first time.
+* `wp oembed unknown` - attempts to re-try fetching all oEmbed responses that bombed-out the first time.
 It is possible that this command will need to be run multiple times.

 These commands are not turned on by default, as they are still in active development, experimental, Alpha™ code.
 If you want to use them, you can load them in your `wp-cli.yml`: